-The fortress stood effectively against Muslim attacks, and was the last Crusaders stronghold in the Holy Land land to be taken by the Muslims, cleared in 1291.
+The fortress stood effectively against Muslim attacks and was the last Crusaders stronghold in the Holy Land.
+It was cleared in August 1291, when the last of the Templars left to Cyprus and Malta.

 Points of Interest in the Area